Remote Volunteer Guidelines

 - Volunteers are NOT permitted to be remote if they are out of the local area (i.e. out of state, out of the country, etc.).

 - Volunteers are NOT permitted to use personal email accounts or campus email accounts to conduct any activities that involves "University Business" in the Health Sciences.
 Volunteers must be issued a Mednet account for the following purposes, which includes the following, but not limited to:

 - Non-Clinical or De-Identified Health Sciences or Research Data

 - Topics and Information related to departments, meetings, employees, or the Health Sciences

 - Additional restrictions and prohibitions not listed may apply.

-- Volunteers may resume their roles in a non-clinical capacity remotely using their personal device(s) based on the guidelines and parameters in place:
+- Volunteers may only assist remotely in a non-clinical capacity using their personal device(s) based on the guidelines and parameters in place: